“No,” I said. “No thank you.”

 My turn: I said my heart went out to the board, but that didn’t change my conviction.
 I had grown up on military bases too, I conceded.
 But that only showed that the military wasn’t for me, and enough was enough.

 From there, I switched to two other lines of defense:

 For one thing, I pointed out, if what Quaker House did was counsel GIs about military rules and regulations, I knew nothing about those, except that they filled many fat volumes that I had never opened.

 Chris shrugged.
 You could learn, she said.

-Some of this might have been the Lord’s Work, but little of it was what could be considered a good career move.
+Some of this reporting might have been the Lord’s Work, but little of it was what could be considered good career moves.
 Somebody on the board was sure to be ticked off about something or other.

 Chris was equally unimpressed by this ploy.
-If anybody on the board remembered these old controversies, she was sure that for the project’s survival, they would set all that aside.
+If anybody on the board remembered these old controversies, she was sure that for the project’s survival, they would set it all aside.

 If I had only been arguing with Chris, I think I could have prevailed.
-By the time she had finished, she had badgered me into agreeing that I’d at least send my resume to Quaker House, if only to get her to leave me be.
+By the time we were finished, she had badgered me into agreeing that I’d at least send a resume to Quaker House, if only to get her to leave me be.
 What could it hurt?
 She said.

 Right.
 What could it hurt?
 All the most likely outcomes I could imagine would get me off the hook: